Kapinga Camp has been built to blend with its surroundings.

 Dining locations: Indoor and Outdoor Dining

-Birdwatching: Kafue's birding is varied, with around 495 species recorded here, and Kapinga's an excellent Bushcamp by any standards.
+Birdwatching: Kapinga is an excellent bush camp, and with around 495 species recorded in Kafue this would be a great base for birdwatching in Zambia.
 Rare notables include the wattled crane, African marsh harrier, slaty egret, and African skimmer.See more ideas for Birdwatching in Zambia

 Health & safety